Police programs, topics of interest and current events

 Interesting in becoming a Bloomington Police Explorer?

 We'd love to have you join us for 2023-24!
-Application to apply is below and our Parent/Student Information Open House is September 13 at 7pm.
+Application to apply is below and our Parent/Student Information Open House is September 13, 7-8pm, Police Department.
 Sessions start September 21.

 Designed for males and females 14 - 20 years of age who have an interest in law enforcement.
 The Bloomington Police Department has sponsored an Explorer Post since 1972, making it one of the earliest established posts in Minnesota.
 Law Enforcement Exploring is a division of the Boy Scouts of America.